ceteongvanness/eventdemo/Insider Dev Tour/GettingstartedwithWinMLandEmotionmodel.md

+#### Intelligence at the Edge – Getting Started with Machine Learning
+Over the past few years, Artificial Intelligence and Machine Learning has moved out of the lab and into production systems.
+Adding intelligence to your experiences, both in the cloud and on the client, is necessary and easier than ever.
+Understanding how to work with this technology is one of the essential skills for developers today.
+In this session, we’ll cover machine learning in the cloud and on the client with Azure and Windows ML.

 # Getting started with WinML and Emotion model
 ####  Setup
 1. Open the **EmotionML.sln** in **Visual Studio**. **(File path: C:\Users\ceteo\Documents\DevInsider-MachineLearning\Demo\InsiderDevTour18-ML-master\EmotionML)**